Private Islands (TV series)

-Private Islands is an Emmy Award winning American travel television series.
+Private Islands is an American travel television series.
 Host Amber Wyatt goes on adventures around the world, exploring not only private islands, but luxurious resorts, and the expansive cultures in each location.
 The show is a product of AWE (A Wealth of Entertainment) network.

+In 2023, it was announced that Amazon Fire TV would be including AWE content on its platform, this included the travel series Private Islands.

 Hosts

 Amber Wyatt is the fifth host of Private Islands.
 Christina Cindrich is the show's original host.
 Since then, each host has hosted one season each.
 Wyatt is currently working on her second season with the show.

 Awards

 On July 17, 2015, Private Islands won an Emmy Award for the episode "The Magic of Venice Carnevale."
 Christina Cindrich was the producer and host at the time.
 The award was for "Arts/Entertainment Program/Special".